James McNair Baker: Biography

 In 1859, Baker succeeded in winning election as the state judge for the 4th Judicial District, which met in Suwannee.
-The same year, he married Miss Fanny Gilchrist.
+The same year, he married Fanny Gilchrist.
 During the tumultuous Election of 1860, Judge Baker supported the failed Constitutional Union ticket of Bell and Everett and opposed Florida's secession after the election of Abraham Lincoln.
-But, once the secession ordinance passed, he loyally supported the decision of his adopted state.
+Once the secession ordinance passed, however, he loyally supported the decision of his adopted state.

 Judge Baker was still on the bench in 1861, when the Florida legislature created Baker County in his honor.
 The following year, the same body selected him to serve as one of the state's two senators in the Confederate Congress.
 He moved to Richmond, Virginia, for the duration of the U.S. Civil War.

 Returning to Florida after the defeat of the South in 1865, Baker was quickly appointed a justice of the Florida Supreme Court by Governor David S. Walker.
 However, ratification of the state's Reconstruction constitution in 1868 forced his resignation and return to private practice.
 Over the next several years, he gained his greatest professional reputation for litigation associated with the disposition of lands held by the state's Internal Improvement Fund—which had been created in 1855 to attract Northern capital and spur development.

 By 1876, Baker was an active member of the state's Democratic Executive Committee, and worked hard to bring about an end to the Reconstruction era in Florida.
 In 1881, he was returned as a judge on the state's 4th Judicial Circuit by Governor William Bloxham.
 He was re-appointed in 1885 by his successor Governor Edward A. Perry.
-But, he resigned due to declining health in 1890.
+He resigned due to declining health in 1890.